You Made it!

 LinkedIn is just the beginning.

-The moment you start building your personal brand on LinkedIn, something bigger starts to happen.
+The moment you start building your personal brand over there, something bigger starts to happen.

 You're not just posting content anymore - you're positioning yourself as the entertainment executive other industry leaders (seasoned and upcoming) can't ignore.